bywolee/base-/README.md

 ## 🔄 Proxy Pattern
 Uses OpenZeppelin's UUPS (ERC-1967) proxy.
 The implementation contract contains all logic while the proxy holds state.
 Upgrades are triggered by calling `upgradeTo()` from the authorized multi-sig on Base.

+## 🗂 Storage Layout
+Storage slots are explicitly documented in `StorageLayout.md`.
+Gap arrays (`uint256[50] __gap`) are used in upgradeable contracts to reserve slots for future state variables without causing storage collisions on Base.